roberthartung/google_charts/README.md

 ## Usage

-You can use the api as you would do in the javascript version like this:
+You can use the api almost as you would do in the javascript version like this:

     LineChart.load().then((_) {
       LineChart chart = new LineChart(...);
       DataTable data = new DataTable(...);
       chart.draw(data);
     });

+Make sure you use each chart's `load` method that will load the correct chart packages for you automatically.
+When using the API itself you can use `Chart.load()` to only load the API without any packages.

 [api]: https://developers.google.com/chart/